Why Palmmingle: The Case for Knowing Yourself Before You Ask Someone to Know You

 The Prerequisite of Self-Knowledge Friendship

 Ultimately, why palmmingle works is because it forces you to look at yourself.
-88% of recurring relationship conflicts stem from a lack of individual self-awareness, not incompatibility (Gottman Institute, 2025).
+Gottman's research on couples found the predictors of failure in how people handle each other — criticism, contempt, defensiveness, withdrawal — rather than in whether they were compatible on paper.
 True self-knowledge friendship requires admitting your toxic traits before expecting someone else to tolerate them.
 Volume is not your issue.
 Self-awareness is.

 You might insist you know exactly who you are.
 You just haven't found your person yet.
 Honestly, if you keep having the exact same failed interactions, the common denominator is you.
 You are the one choosing these people.